ehrpg/qstar/docs/equipment/weapons.md

     Every Weapon can count as an Asset when trying to intimidate somebody with the [Intimidate Skill](/character/skills/#intimidate).

-!!! tip "[GM Tip] Weapon Stats"
-    Weapons are usually classified into light, medium and heavy weapons.
-They should deal between 1 and 6 **DMG** respectively.
-Also, only the best weapons should have a **HIT** of +4.

 ## Primary & Secondary Weapons

 You can only have one primary and secondary weapon, but unlimited tertiary